seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

     and `invalidationInfo` was executed at that price rather than at the freeze.
 Checked per row against the anchor recorded in the log (§12), never against the impression that the numbers look consistent.
-44. **Every published setup with a structural row has both touch probabilities in the LOG and its SURVIVAL number in the answer** (§2, §4, §12). **Neither touch number was used to refuse, downgrade or promote anything** (§4) — they are read over `H_NOISE` and the target is not on that clock, so a run that gates on them deletes correct setups.
+44. **Every published setup with a structural row has both touch probabilities AND its survival number in the LOG, and the answer carries neither** (§2, §4, §12, item 79) — corrected in place at `2026-09-20-a`, when the survival figure stopped differing between rows.
+A `СОЗРЕВАЕТ` item still prints its own pair (§2). **Neither touch number was used to refuse, downgrade or promote anything** (§4) — they are read over `H_NOISE` and the target is not on that clock, so a run that gates on them deletes correct setups.
 A run that believes a pair disqualifies a setup records the objection and publishes.